 Kreidler extends emergency order on telehealth to December 11, 2020.

 WAMFT Advises MFTs to be Prepared to Comply with

 Attestation of Telehealth Training

-All health care professionals beginning January 1, 2021, who provide clinical services through telemedicine, other than physicians and osteopathic physicians, must complete either a telemedicine training made available by the telemedicine collaborative; or an alternative telemedicine training, which may include training offered by hospitals and other health care facilities, continuing education courses, or trainings developed by a health professional board or commission.
+All health care professionals beginning January 1, 2021 and no later than June 30, 2021, who provide clinical services through telemedicine, other than physicians and osteopathic physicians, must complete either a telemedicine training made available by the telemedicine collaborative; or an alternative telemedicine training, which may include training offered by hospitals and other health care facilities, continuing education courses, or trainings developed by a health professional board or commission.